 2: Provide added value to your alumni

 An exceptional education extends beyond the time at university, and those graduates that feel you continue to provide something of value to them are much more likely to engage and give back.
 But what does providing value actually mean?
+As discussed in our post, Should we call our alumni the ‘C’ Word?, an increasing number of students and alumni regard themselves as customers of the university.

 Value can take the form of sharing useful content, organising events, or just sharing memories and stories.
 As a university, you will also have a wide range of useful research, insights resources and expertise that will be useful to alumni at various stages of their lives and careers.

-Having a private platform or site that allows alumni to connect to each other, share experiences, get careers support, and stay in the loop with what is happening on campus is also something of great value.
+Having a private platform for your online community, or site that allows alumni to connect to each other, share experiences, get careers support, and stay in the loop with what is happening on campus is also something of great value.
 Once again, understanding what is important to your alumni is key, and using data to identify the needs and wants of your community is the best way of doing this.

-One of our clients, UWE Bristol, had great success building their alumni community through an Executive Education programme that blends face-to-face sessions with webinars and social events.
+One of our clients, UWE Bristol, had great success building their alumni online community through an Executive Education programme that blends face-to-face sessions with webinars and social events.
 This added tremendous value, giving alumni access to life-long learning cutting edge research, and cross disciplinary networking opportunities.
 The course was oversubscribed by 125% over just 24 hours.

 3: Maintain your database

 Your communication is only as effective as the quality of your data.
 Effective alumni programs invest in keeping contact information up to date.
 Successful outreach is only possible with up to date contact information.
+This can be exceptionally beneficial for your online community.

 It can be disheartening professionally as well as personally if your communications fall on deaf ears, or your initiatives do not work as well as you had hoped.